Biden expected to recognize massacre of Armenians as genocide - sources | Politics

 White House Press Secretary Jen Psaki on Wednesday told reporters the White House would likely have "more to say" about the issue on Saturday, but declined to elaborate.
 The State Department referred queries on the issue to the White House and National Security Council had no comment beyond what Psaki said.

-A year ago, while still a presidential candidate, Biden commemorated the 1.5 million Armenian men, women, and children who lost their lives in the final years of the Ottoman Empire and said he would back efforts to recognize those killings as a genocide.
-"Today, we remember the atrocities faced by the Armenian people in the Metz Yeghern — the Armenian Genocide.
-If elected, I pledge to support a resolution recognizing the Armenian Genocide and will make universal human rights a top priority," he said on Twitter at the time.
+ATROCITIES A year ago, while still a presidential candidate, Biden commemorated the 1.5 million Armenian men, women, and children who lost their lives in the final years of the Ottoman Empire and said he would back efforts to recognize those killings as a genocide.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)